 The bailout will likely include grants — money not to be paid back — to corporations, as well as checks to Americans to help boost the economy.

-It is also set to include loans to be repaid by businesses after they bounce back from the economic fallout.
+It is also set to include funding to be repaid by businesses after they bounce back from the economic fallout.

 The grants are also likely to come with some strings attached, such as limits on executive compensation or stock buybacks for the companies benefiting from the bailout.